anish-palakurthi/pascal_x86_compiler/README.md

 # Pascal to x86 Compiler

 This project compiles the Pascal programming language into x86 instructions.
 The compiler is structured into three main components: the Lexer, Parser, and Code Generator.
+We use lex for our lexical analyzer and yacc for our parser.
+This was developed and tested on x86 machines, but the lexer and parser will work on ARM machines as well.
+Various shell scripts are included to automate generation for unit tests and compare output to expected instructions.

 ## Components